omeka/Documentation/source/Reference/libraries/globals/search_filters.rst

 .. include:: /Reference/libraries/globals/summary/search_filters.rst

-.. php:function:: search_filters(array $options)
+.. php:function:: search_filters($options = array())

-    Return a list of current site-wide search filters in use.
+    Get a list of current site-wide search filters in use.

+    :type $options: array
-    :param array $options: Valid options are as follows: - id (string): the value of the div wrapping the filters.
+    :param $options: Valid options are as follows: - id (string): the value of the div wrapping the filters.
     :returns: string

 *****